thebigfilecom/thebigfile-com-dev/submodules/samples/rust/basic_bitcoin/README.md

 [View this sample's code on GitHub](https://github.com/dfinity/examples/tree/master/rust/basic_bitcoin)

 ## Overview
-This tutorial will walk you through how to deploy a sample [canister smart contract](/docs/current/developer-docs/multi-chain/bitcoin/overview) **that can send and receive Bitcoin** on the Internet Computer.
+This tutorial will walk you through how to deploy a sample [canister smart contract](/docs/current/developer-docs/multi-chain/bitcoin/overview) **that can send and receive Bitcoin** on the BigFile.

 ## Architecture

-This example internally leverages the [ECDSA API](https://thebigfile.com/docs/current/references/ic-interface-spec/#ic-ecdsa_public_key) and [Bitcoin API](https://thebigfile.com/docs/current/references/ic-interface-spec/#ic-bitcoin-api) of the Internet Computer.
+This example internally leverages the [ECDSA API](https://thebigfile.com/docs/current/references/ic-interface-spec/#ic-ecdsa_public_key) and [Bitcoin API](https://thebigfile.com/docs/current/references/ic-interface-spec/#ic-bitcoin-api) of the BigFile.

 For a deeper understanding of the BIG < > BTC integration, see the [Bitcoin integration documentation](https://wiki.internetcomputer.org/wiki/Bitcoin_Integration).